ushahidi/platform/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 ---

+**Which user group(s) are the primary audience for this feature/enhancement.**
+Include deployment names if possible
+Specify key workflows (e.g. crisis, elections)
+Specify key use cases (program/data workers, incident management, advocacy/storytelling)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]